Verdagraph/.github/profile/README.md

 - **Supporting services** maintain the foundation of a functioning ecosytem, including the water cycle, nutrient cycle, and biodiversity.
 - **Cultural services** provide non-material benefits such as spiritual, intellectual, recreational, and aesthetic values.

-Despite our reliance on these services, we maintain relationships with the ecologies responsible for them that are largely unsustainable.
-Keeping in mind the broad and varied scope of ecosystem services, a society cannot be sustained when its consumption of resources or emissions of waste exceed the regenerative or absorbative capacities of its environment.
-A society of these conditions undermines not only its own wellbeing but also that of fellow inhabitants and the health of the ecosystem itself.

-Our environment is planet Earth, and the combined ecological impact of all our systems of extraction, production, pollution, and emission amounts to a truly devastating level of resource depletion, biosphere destruction, climate change, and more.
+Despite our reliance on these services, we maintain relationships with the ecologies responsible for them that are largely destructive and unsustainable.
+The combined ecological impact of all our systems of extraction, production, pollution, and emission amounts to a truly devastating level of resource depletion, biosphere destruction, climate change, and more.
 The situation is intolerable.
 It falls on us to figure out how we need to adapt and then to undertake it.

 A truly sustainable society requires many adaptations.
 Some are technological, including changes to what resources we depend on and what procceses we use to achieve our goals.
 Technological adaptations involve some combination of meeting our energy and material demands through sustainable resources and finding ways to reduce the amount of those resources required for the services we demand.
 Other adaptations are social, including changes to what our goals are and thus what services we demand and how we organize ourselves to meet them.
 Social adaptations involve the creation of human organization centered around solidarity, equality, and cooperation towards collective success and the equal interest of all individuals across species and generations.